Sunday, March 24, 2024

 Requiem of The Rose King.

-For this one I recommend the Manga more so then the Anime, in fact I was originally very harsh on it’s 2022 Anime but I gave it a second chance just recently and the pacing of the early episodes still bugs me.
-Eventually it either gets better or I got used to it.
+For this one I recommend the Manga more so then the Anime, in fact I was originally very harsh on it’s 2022 Anime but I gave it a second chance just recently and while the pacing of the early episodes still bugs me it eventually either gets better or I got used to it.

 It’s based on the Henry VI plays and Richard III, but again not a direct adaptation.
 Its starting premise is reimagining Richard’s deformity as being Intersex and deconstructing his popular demonization.